Skip to main content

 No process foundation to apply AI to

 AI works best when applied to well-defined, well-documented processes with clean data.
 Most businesses in this sector have undocumented processes, inconsistent data, and systems that don't talk to each other.
-AI cannot fix those things — it can only amplify them.
+An AI readiness assessment will tell you whether your data and processes are in a state where AI can deliver value — or whether there are foundational fixes needed first.
+You cannot automate what hasn't been documented.

 03